 All about expression – 60s and 70s men’s fashion

 Jeans, shirts and even trousers were all tighter and colourful.
 The unbuttoned shirt and the pants below the hip trends were also introduced during these years.
 The “bad boy” look that the 50s introduced quickly shifted to a more feminine and liberal look at the end of the 60s.

 Despite this, a group of conservative men (specially older ones) refused to switch to this new style and kept the trends introduced in previous decades.
 Suits and sport coats were still very popular.

 To the new style of clothing introduced in the 60s, items such as headbands, bell-bottoms, tunics, and turtlenecks, all with very bright colours were introduced.
-Even men began wearing platform shoes and velvet shirts, further increasing the shift of style to a more feminine one.
+Even men began wearing platform shoes and velvet shirts, further increasing the shift to a more feminine style.

-During the mid 70s these colourful trend began to shift towards a more “punk” looking type.
-Rock bands such as Queen began to take over and with that, the use of piercings, Mohawks and really over sized collars popularized.
+During the mid 70s the colourful trend began to shift towards a more “punk” looking type.
+Rock bands such as Queen began to take over and with that, the use of piercings, mohawks, and really over sized collars popularized.

 Numerous new trends rise – 80s fashion

 During the 1980s we saw a wide variety of trends emerge that usually lasted a few years or even months and were very particular to a social group.
 The punk/rock look continued into the early years of the decade with young men and adults being the ones keeping this trend alive.